SENG330/course/assignment2.md

 You are asked to implement a design pattern that we have not discussed.
 I link to the reference from the textbook that explains the pattern.
 Your job is to implement the pattern in the context of the design problem.

 # Design Problem: IOT System
 Build an IOT system with a [Mediator](http://java-design-patterns.com/patterns/mediator/) that will handle updates from multiple sources and send to multiple recipients in a smart home.
+(In fact, this is more like a pub-sub pattern, but the ideas are similar).
 You should support these types of IOT devices (nb: these are class names):
 - `Camera`
 - `Thermostat`
 - `Lightbulb`
 - `SmartPlug`
 - `Hub`

-These devices have the following shared behaviors:
+These devices have the following common behaviors:
-- `status()` - will send messages about status to the Hub
+- `Status getStatus()` - will send messages about status as requested
-- `register()` - The devices must be registered with the Hub when they are installed, and when they start up.
+- `UUID getIdentifier()` - returns a `java.util.UUID`, a globally unique ID for an instance of the device.

-Each device has its own behavior as well:
+Each device has its own behavior as well.
+Throw an appropriate exception if an error might occur (e.g. the Camera is full).
-- `record()` - Camera
+- `record()` - Camera.
+If recording, stop, if not recording, start
-- `setTemp()` - Thermostat
+- `setTemp(Temperature)` - Thermostat. `Temperature` should be a class but keep it simple
-- `switch()` - Smartplug and Lightbulb (on/off)
+- `switch()` - Smartplug and Lightbulb (on/off).
+If on, turn off, if off, turn on.

 The Hub has the following responsibilities:
 - `log()`: all message traffic should be logged using [`SLF4J`](https://www.slf4j.org/manual.html).
 Logging should be parameterized between Error, Warn, and Info levels.
 Logs should print to the screen where configured to do so, and save data to a log file if that option is chosen.
-- `notify()` - notify client subscribers (e.g. Android App or website).
-The notification must be a message in [JSON](https://github.com/stleary/JSON-java) - a sample is provided in the bootstrap repo.
+I have included SLF4J in the Gradle config, and we will go over this in class.
+- `alert(String message)`: receive an update from a device.
-- `register()` - handle registration from subscribers (assume security etc is implemented elsewhere).
-Subscribers can choose which devices to register with.
+- `register()` - handle registration from clients and devices (assume security etc is implemented elsewhere).
+The Hub will have to maintain a registry of clients and devices.
 - `startup()`-- initialize the system.
 - `shutdown()` -- safely turn off the system.

+The clients will be notified of new events and get a JSON object.
+Implement two clients that can select different devices to monitor.
+Clients share the following method:
+- `notify(org.json.JSONObject pMsg)` - be notified by the Hub of some interesting event.
+The notification will be a message in [JSON](https://github.com/stleary/JSON-java) - a sample is provided in the bootstrap repo.
+For example, if a delivery is made to the front door, the `Camera` will `alert()` the `Hub`, and the Hub will notify (all) clients.

+Name the clients:
+- `AndroidClient`
+- `WebClient`

 Your system should respect the design goals of privacy, security, and modularity.
+This will be marked as part of the design component.

+Note that it is possible to get quite complex with respect to business logic (e.g., should all devices be getting notifications? what do clients do with a notice?).
+For the purposes of this assignment, we will assume that all clients and devices are treated the same, i.e. receive the same messages.

 ## Sequence:
 - Part 1 will be the Hub + devices.